Qovery/documentation/website/docs/getting-started/qovery-vs-other/netlify.md

 ---
-last_modified_on: "2021-08-19"
+last_modified_on: "2022-02-13"
 title: Qovery vs. Netlify
 description: Discover what is the difference between Qovery and Netlify, and why Qovery is the perfect companion to Netlify.
 ---

 import Alert from '@site/src/components/Alert';

-We’ve built Qovery to help developers and businesses to focus on the product they are building instead of managing their Cloud infrastructure.
+We’ve built Qovery to help developers to focus on the product they are building instead of managing their Cloud infrastructure.
 Our customers often tell us Qovery is the Platform-as-a-Service solution they would have made for their company.
 This page explains why so many users compare Qovery to Netlify and what are the similarities and differences.

 > Qovery is the Netlify for backend!